cohorte/cohorte.github.io/docs/1.x/tutorials/getting-started/index.md

 Hello components (implementing the **HELLO Service**) can be implemented using different programming languages (*Java* and *Python*) and can be placed in different remote nodes.
 Developers have not to worry about this details.
 COHORTE manages to have all the application components interacts as they where in one place (Using [Remote Services]({{ site.baseurl }}/docs/1.x/components)).

- * In this first step of the tutorial, we want to instantiate only the components **HC** (hello_components), **A** (component_A) and **B** (component_B).
-In addition, we want to seperate between HC component and the other components providing the HELLO service (which can contain third-party code).
-COHORTE supports this separation by using **Isolates**.
-Isolates are a seperate process with all the needed runtime infrastructure allowing the execution of the managed components.
- <br/><br/>The following picture depicts the desired resilient architecture.
-If one of the components providing the HELLO service fails, there will be no impact on the HC component!

 <hr/>

  * **[STEP 1](#step1)**: creating a simple application on one node, but two seperate isolates.